 sudo mysql CREATE USER 'user'@'localhost' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON * . * TO 'user'@'localhost'; FLUSH PRIVILEGES; exit

-Now, you have just created a user for phpMyAdmin to access all the database used in the droplet.
+Now, you have just created a user for phpMyAdmin to access all the databases used in the droplet.
 You can now log in using the username and password you just created above at the phpMyAdmin panel, visit yoursite.com/phpmyadmin.

 You should handle the databases carefully, mishandling can cause your site to go down.
 So I recommend it using very little because you won’t need it most of the time.
 You can also watch the video above to see it actually happening.